Past Journey of Faith Events

 LENT 2014 | The Way of the Cross: The Path to New Life

-IN JANUARY AND FEBRUARY 2014 we delved into the Living the Questions DVD series Painting the Stars: Science, Religion and an Evolving Faith, which celebrates the communion of science and faith.
-Rev. Norma Rae Hunt and Clare Gromoll co-facilitated.
+IN JANUARY AND FEBRUARY 2014 we delved into the Living the Questions DVD series Painting the Stars: Science, religion, and an evolving faith, which celebrates the communion of science and faith.

 DECEMBER 2013 | The Nativity Story